Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 13.56.14 UTC
+- WIB: Sabtu, 7 Maret 2026 14.37.32 UTC
-- WITA: Sabtu, 7 Maret 2026 14.56.14 UTC
+- WITA: Sabtu, 7 Maret 2026 15.37.32 UTC
-- WIT: Sabtu, 7 Maret 2026 15.56.14 UTC
+- WIT: Sabtu, 7 Maret 2026 16.37.32 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: technology
+Kategori: friendship